-Skrentny's books have included After Civil Rights: Racial Realism in the New American Workplace (2013), which examines the meaning of race in the workplace and the relevance, or lack of relevance, of civil rights law in regulating equal opportunity in employment; The Minority Rights Revolution (2002), which won the Distinguished Book Award from the Political Sociology Section of the American Sociological Association and was a finalist for the Liberty Legacy Foundation Award of the Organization of American Historians; and The Ironies of Affirmative Action: Politics, Culture and Justice in America (1996), a study of the development and politics of affirmative action in employment for African Americans.
+Skrentny's books have included After Civil Rights: Racial Realism in the New American Workplace (2014), which examines the meaning of race in the workplace and the relevance, or lack of relevance, of civil rights law in regulating equal opportunity in employment; The Minority Rights Revolution (2002), which won the Distinguished Book Award from the Political Sociology Section of the American Sociological Association and was a finalist for the Liberty Legacy Foundation Award of the Organization of American Historians; and The Ironies of Affirmative Action: Politics, Culture and Justice in America (1996), a study of the development and politics of affirmative action in employment for African Americans.

-Professor of Politics, Princeton University
+Associate Professor in the Department of Politics, Princeton University

 Heather Ann Thompson

 Professor of History in the Department of Afro-American Studies, The Residential College, and The Department of History, University of Michigan